Frequently Asked Questions

 - What is the deposit amount required to book a tour?

-- Your spot on the tour can be reserved by making a 10% deposit.
-Your deposit is credited towards the total tour cost.
+- Your spot on the tour can be reserved by only a deposit when choosing the layaway rate.
+The deposit is 10% and it is credited towards the total tour cost.

 - Now that I am ready to book, how do I make arrangements to pay you?